Back to news

 • What medications do you take to manage your condition?

-Ultimately, if you can show you’re managing your condition effectively, through medication or talking therapies, then your application has a much stronger chance.
+Ultimately, if you can show you're managing your condition effectively, through medication or talking therapies, then your application has a much stronger chance.
+Having the right qualities matters far more than having a perfect medical history.

-Physical health and fostering
+Physical Health and Fostering

 All potential foster carers must undergo an adult health check as a standard part of their application process.
 A doctor or nurse will lead the assessment, which checks if you're physically fit enough to meet the needs of children in your care.

-Generally, they’ll ask questions about your lifestyle and family history, measure your height and weight, take your blood pressure and arrange a blood test.
+Generally, they'll ask questions about your lifestyle and family history, measure your height and weight, take your blood pressure and arrange a blood test.
+This medical assessment is a legal requirement outlined by CoramBAAF and The Fostering Network, which work together to ensure fostering services have the information they need.

 In most cases, this is the extent of the physical assessment.
 Long-term conditions that are manageable, like diabetes or asthma, have no bearing on your application.
 It's only the most extreme physical ailments or illnesses that are taken into account.

-While this is a tricky decision, it prioritises everyone’s best interests.
-Above all else, the focus is on placing children in homes where they’ll receive plenty of attention and stability.
+While this can be a tricky decision, it prioritises everyone's best interests.
+Above all else, the focus is on placing children in homes where they'll receive plenty of attention and stability.
 Caring for a vulnerable child can also be physically taxing, which may be detrimental to your wellbeing if you have a severe or progressive condition.

 If you're a foster carer struggling with your mental or physical health, then always chat with your social worker about what support is available.
 They aren't there to judge you.
 Instead, they'll work with you to navigate the situation.